katcipis/sophia/notes/books/designing-data-intensive-apps.md

 ## Evolving Systems

 There is one interesting analogy made in the book about how tricky it can be to evolve a system.
-The author mentions the challenge that was evolving rail roads/trains in general when the technology started.
+The author mentions the challenge that was evolving rail roads/trains in the US when the technology started.
 On the very beginning there were some different ways to layout the rails, one of the major differences being the distance between the rails.

 After a few years a standard was defined but at that point a lot of trains and railroads used older non-standard specifications.
-What to do ? destroy all the trains and try to recycle/rebuild them ?
+What to do ? destroy all the old trains and try to recycle/rebuild them ?
 That would have a considerable cost, specially with the technology available at the time.
 The solution was to adapt the rails in order to support both the standard and the non-standard trains, the rail roads would have 3 rails, so both kinds of trains could run through it.
 This allowed a smoother migration.
 But something else interesting happened, until today in parts of the US you can still find old trains working that don't follow the standard.
 A complete migration and decommision never fully materialized.

-This was deeply interesting to me because most successful architectural migrations done in software happens like that.
+I find this interesting because most successful architectural migrations done in software happens like that.
-The emphasis is on successful.
+The emphasis is on "successful".
 If you have a successful running system and want to keep it successful you usually end up with something very similar to the trains history.
-A lot of failed attempts try to rewrite everything and completely eliminate the "older"/"clumsy" stuff, but that rarely goes well, sometimes for economical reasons (underestimating cost) and sometimes because we overestimate our own skills and knowledge of the problem at hand.
+A lot of failed attempts try to rewrite everything and completely eliminate the "older"/"clumsy"/"wrong" stuff, but that rarely goes well, sometimes for economical reasons (underestimating cost) and sometimes because we overestimate our own skills and knowledge of the problem at hand.

 I had some experience doing this and indeed even after almost a decade of the new system running parts of the "old" system